 Everyone was so nice and pleasant along the way.
 Even the WORD bookstore woman who was acting as Inner Circle usher.
 She was funny and calm under her constant herding of we cats.

 So it wraps up, I feel delighted to have been there to watch George in person again (first time being at Balticon) and to have my shiny new book.
 But now I needed a pint of the black stuff.
+I spent a bit of time at PJ Ryan’s (now closed) waiting for a friend to show.

 And like a Bayonne ship full of precious cargo, off I went…